 MBA programs have historically accepted the GMAT exclusively, but recently became amenable to the GRE.
 If a school says they accept the GRE, they really do welcome it; though you’ll have to dig a little deeper to ensure they do not favor one test over the other.
 For some industries, the GMAT remains a great personal data point to put on your resume.
 The GMAT is only used for business schools, so some schools might consider you a more serious and focused candidate.
 This compares with the GRE test which is a general admissions test for most, if not all, graduate school programs.
 We often affectionately refer to the GRE as the “SAT on steroids” due to its more general nature as well as level of difficulty.

 Both GRE and GMAT are taken on a computer.
-The GMAT is a CAT test (Computer Adaptive Test), which means each subsequent test question will adapt in reaction to your answer choices: the difficulty level of each question, as you move through the test, will increase or decrease based on whether you answer a question correctly or not.
-The theory is that when you answer a question correctly, the next question will either be more difficult, or at the same level, but testing a different concept than the prior question.
-Likewise, the opposite is true: if you answer a question incorrectly, your next question will either be an easier question or a question at the same level, but testing a different concept.
+The GMAT is a CAT test (Computer Adaptive Test).
+As of April 2018, the GMAT changes the difficulty level of its questions every quartile, as opposed to after each individual question as it was done prior.
+The level of dificulty reacts to the accuracy of your answer choices.
+The difficulty level changes as you move through the test: it will increase or decrease based on whether you answer questions correctly or not.
+The theory is that when you answer correctly, the grouping will either be more difficult, or at the same level, but testing a different concept than the prior grouping.
+Likewise, the opposite is true: if you answer questions incorrectly, your next questions will either be easier or at the same level, but testing a different concept.
 You move through the entire test with this adapting process determining your path through the database of questions.
 A veritable ‘choose your own adventure,’ if you will.

 While not advisable, you are able to leave a question blank on the GMAT; however, you are unable to return to any prior question on the test.
 You can only move forward, progressing on the test.

-Whereas the GMAT‘s “adaptability” responds question-by-question, the GRE is also adaptive; however, only by entire sections.
+Whereas the GMAT‘s “adaptability” responds question-by-question, the GRE is also adaptive, but only by entire sections.
 Your performance on the first section of Verbal Reasoning and Quantitative Reasoning affects the difficulty level of the questions on your second session relative to each subject.
 Unlike the GMAT, you are able to move around within each GRE section, returning to questions you’ve already answered or left blank.

 Structure and Timing

-The GMAT has four sections, consisting of three multiple choice (Verbal, Quant, and Integrated Reasoning) and one Essay Prompt Question.
-There is not a separate “experimental section”; rather, ‘research’ questions are embedded within each Verbal and Quant section.
+The GMAT has four sections, consisting of three multiple choice sections (Verbal, Quant, and Integrated Reasoning) and one Essay Prompt Question.
+There is not a separate “experimental section,” but rather, ‘research’ questions are embedded within each Verbal and Quant section.
 On the GRE, there are five multiple choice sections, one of which is an experimental section.
-This can be either Math or Verbal, and its order in the groupings of multiple choice can be anywhere in the section sequence.
+This experimental section can be either Math or Verbal, and its order in the groupings of multiple choice can be anywhere in the section sequence.
 You only know whether Math or Verbal is an experimental section because you will have either three Verbal or three Math sections.
-Of those three sections, however, you don’t know which section the experimental is.
+Of those three sections, however, you don’t know which one the experimental section is.
 And we advise, don’t bother to guess.

 The entire GMAT test needs to be completed in 3 hours and 30 minutes; the GRE, 3 hours and 45 minutes.